frequency-chain/frequency/designdocs/SCHEMA.md

 ## Goals

-In general MRC, at minimum, should implement procedures to register, validate, store and access variety of messaging schemas dynamically.
-Some of the salient features of schemas on chain are as follows:
+At a minimum, MRC should implement procedures to register, validate, store and access variety of messaging schemas dynamically.
+Schemas on chain must have the following salient features:

+- Implement a schema registry, enabling participants to register and store validated schemas.
+- Implement appropriate procedural calls to perform CRUD operations on schema registry.
+- Implement some retention logic for schemas for optimal on-chain storage.